-Compared to a canonical model which abstracts from firm liquidity management considerations, I show that the firms' balance sheet liquidity distribution affects monetary transmission beyond their net worth; conventional monetary policy transmission to investment is slightly dampened; and monetary transmission depends on the return characteristics of firms' liquid asset portfolios.
-The model developed in this paper provides a useful toolbox for studying the monetary policy implications of recent trends in corporate liquidity management, such as the significant increase in firms' cash holdings, and the shift in firms' portfolio composition towards interest-bearing assets, as studied in the empirical work by Bates et al. (2009) and Azar et al. (2016).
-Also, the introduction of debt adjustment costs can give rise to firms who have a slack collateral constraint and relatively high net worth, but exhibit large marginal propensities to invest out of cash flows - a firm-sector analog to the notion of "wealthy hand-to-mouth" households in the consumption literature (Kaplan and Violante, 2014).
+The model developed in this paper provides a useful toolbox for studying the monetary policy implications of recent trends in firms' liquidity management, such as the significant increase in cash holdings, and the shift in portfolios towards interest-bearing assets.
+Also, the presence of debt adjustment costs can give rise to firms who have a slack collateral constraint and relatively high net worth, but exhibit large marginal propensities to invest out of cash flows - a firm-sector analog to the idea of "wealthy hand-to-mouth" households (Kaplan and Violante, 2014).
 The presence of such firms could considerably alter the efficacy of fiscal policy in promoting investment, suggesting another potential avenue for future research.